awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 1. Choose **Save**\.

-## Modifying the Retention Period for Cross\-Region Snapshot Copy<a name="snapshot-crossregioncopy-modify"></a>
+## Modifying the retention period for cross\-Region snapshot copy<a name="snapshot-crossregioncopy-modify"></a>

-After you configure cross\-region snapshot copy, you might want to change the settings\.
+After you configure cross\-Region snapshot copy, you might want to change the settings\.
 You can easily change the retention period by selecting a new number of days and saving the changes\.

 **Warning**
-You can't modify the destination AWS Region after cross\-region snapshot copy is configured\.
+You can't modify the destination AWS Region after cross\-Region snapshot copy is configured\.
-If you want to copy snapshots to a different AWS Region, first disable cross\-region snapshot copy\.
+If you want to copy snapshots to a different AWS Region, first disable cross\-Region snapshot copy\.
 Then re\-enable it with a new destination AWS Region and retention period\.
-Any copied automated snapshots are deleted after you disable cross\-region snapshot copy\.
-Thus, you should determine if there are any that you want to keep and copy them to manual snapshots before disabling cross\-region snapshot copy\.
+Any copied automated snapshots are deleted after you disable cross\-Region snapshot copy\.
+Thus, you should determine if there are any that you want to keep and copy them to manual snapshots before disabling cross\-Region snapshot copy\.

 **Note**
 A new console is available for Amazon Redshift\.
-Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
-The **New Console** instructions are open by default\.
+Choose either the **New console** or the **Original console** instructions based on the console that you are using\.
+The **New console** instructions are open by default\.

-### New Console<a name="snapshot-crossregion-modify"></a>
+### New console<a name="snapshot-crossregion-modify"></a>

-**To modify a cross\-region snapshot**
+**To modify a cross\-Region snapshot**

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.

 1. On the navigation menu, choose **CLUSTERS**, then choose the cluster that you want to modify snapshots for\.

-1. Choose **Backup** tab, then choose **Edit** to edit the properties of the backup\.
+1. For **Actions**, choose **Configure cross\-region snapshot** to display the properties of the snapshot\.

-1. Enter the properties of the cluster, then choose **Modify cluster**\.
+1. Enter the revised properties of the snapshot definition, then choose **Save**\.

-### Original Console<a name="snapshot-crossregion-modify-originalconsole"></a><a name="snapshot-crossregioncopy-modify-task"></a>
+### Original console<a name="snapshot-crossregion-modify-originalconsole"></a><a name="snapshot-crossregioncopy-modify-task"></a>

 **To modify the retention period for snapshots copied to a destination cluster**